Filters

 and apply this filter of shipped orders:

-Then will only get customers which have a shipped order, because orders
+Then we will only get customers which have a shipped order, because orders

 filters customers